efog/rainmaking.cloud.vpclattice.demo/blog/BLOG.md

 1. Service Network Creation: You create a service network that serves as the backbone for service-to-service communication.

 2. VPC Association: You associate one or more VPCs with this service network.
-A single VPC can be associated with multiple service networks for logical separation of concerns.
+A VPC can only be associated with one service network.

 3. Service Registration: Services (like ALBs, Lambda functions, or other AWS resources) are registered with the service network.